We appreciate the community’s support as the Tulsa Zoo becomes the world-class destination and educational facility our citizens deserve.

 - Help with traffic on Sheridan that impedes business access during Spring Break and other high attendance days.
 Traffic currently backs up when zoo guests cannot quickly park and have to find parking in other areas of Mohawk when the zoo lot is full.

-Thanks to your support through Vision 2025, your zoo will be able to:
+Thanks to your support through Vision, your zoo will be able to:

-- streamline guest entry to accommodate our projected growth, from the current 700,000 annual visitors to one million by 2025
+- streamline guest entry to accommodate our projected growth, a more than 40% jump in sustained annual attendance

 - expand our elephant exhibit to meet evolving standards of care and herd management

-In return, Tulsa Zoo Management, Inc., will be responsible for ongoing operations and maintenance through earned revenue and our operating budget.
-And we’ll build on our proven fundraising success.
+In return, Tulsa Zoo Management, Inc., is responsible for ongoing operations and maintenance through earned revenue and our operating budget.
+And we’ll continue to build on our proven fundraising success.

 Your Tulsa Zoo was included in the 2013 capital improvements package to fund much-needed repairs to the City of Tulsa’s infrastructure.
 Your vote yes provided vital funding for exhibits that help the zoo thrive and continue contributing to our community.
 You can learn about the full city funding package by visiting www.improveourtulsa.com.